cran-task-views/MetaAnalysis/MetaAnalysis.md

 - `r pkg("vcmeta")` provides functions for varying-coefficient meta-analysis as an alternative to the usual fixed- or random-effects methods.
 - `r pkg("robustmeta")` provides methods for meta-analysis for cases where primary studies may have influential outlying values.
 - `r pkg("coefa")` provides a method for conducting a meta-analysis of factor analyses based on co-occurrence matrices.
-- `r pkg("CausalMetaR")`
-provides robust and efficient methods for estimating causal effects in a target population using a multi-source dataset.
+- `r pkg("CausalMetaR")` provides robust and efficient methods for estimating causal effects in a target population using a multi-source dataset.
-- `r pkg("metainc")`
-Assessment of inconsistency in meta-analysis by calculating the Decision Inconsistency index (DI) and the Across-Studies Inconsistency (ASI) index.
-Alows input from a variety of packages.
+- `r pkg("metainc")` assesses inconsistency in meta-analyses by calculating the Decision Inconsistency index (DI) and the Across-Studies Inconsistency (ASI) index.
+Allows input from a variety of packages.
-- `r pkg("aides")` provides analysis of study sizes and includes sequential analysis
+- `r pkg("aides")` provides analysis of study sizes and includes sequential analysis.

 #### Graphical methods